11 Quick Tips For Moving To Italy

 Can I use my driving license?

-You can use your UK license for up to 12 months, after this you must have an Italian license and will be required to take an Italian test.
+You can use your UK license for up to 12 months, after this you must have an Italian license and will be required to take an Italian driving test.

 By law you are required to ensure your car has a reflective warning triangle and high-visibility jackets for every occupant.